ahsai001/ahsai001/README.md

 ### Hi there 👋

+I’m passionate about building great products that make people’s lives easier.
+With this spirit, i am also being a trainer.
+I have over 12 years of experience developing innovative products for some companies.

+I grew up in Jakarta, i am also an urban farmer and moslem preneur and I’m excited to partner with you!

 <!--
 **ahsai001/ahsai001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.